CloudLabs-MOC/AZ500-AzureSecurityTechnologies/Instructions/Labs/Deploy-Azure-Kubernetes-Cluster.md

       > **Note**: Replace `<resouresegroupname>` with **<inject key="resourcegroup" enableCopy="true"/>**  and `<myAKSClustername>` with **myAKSCluster-<inject key="DeploymentID"  enableCopy="true"/>**.

-1. Confirm Do you want to import the Kubernetes config?, type `y` and press `Enter`.
+1. Confirm, do you want to import the Kubernetes config?
+Type `y` and press `Enter`.

       ![](../images/create-aks-powershell-connect.png)